GabRayz/Phoenix-Bot/README.md

 ## Usage

+Phoenix-Bot is a discord bot.
+It allows to execute several commands (with a $ before).
+Here they are:

 -   help
 -   play {url|name}: Add a music or a youtube playlist to the queue, and start playing.
 -   pause/resume